 This department is comprised of three primary sections: Bylaw Enforcement, Protective Services and Animal Control.
 Together, these departments serve the community by providing health and safety, animal control, enforcement of provincial statutes and municipal bylaws, emergency management, education, prevention and cooperative support with local RCMP and other government agencies.

-No Restriction in Effect
+Fire Ban in Effect

 Alberta Emergency Alert is a public warning system in Alberta that warns the public on impending or occurring emergencies affecting an area.
 The system was implemented in October 2011, replacing the former Alberta Emergency Public Warning System.....